 - 3 tablespoon white rum

-- 500 g cream cheese at room temperature (2 US cups + 1 tablespoon)
+- 500 g cream cheese at room temperature (2 US cups + 1 tbsp)

-- 250 g mascapone (Italian cream cheese) must be at room temperature (1 US cup + ½ tablespoon)
+- 250 g mascapone (Italian cream cheese) must be at room temperature (1 US cup + ½ tbsp)

 Mojito Cheesecake Topping